phenology: telling time by nature’s clock, with cary institute

 [Individuals anywhere can register to join an existing project, or even get set up to observe in their own backyards at the national Nature’s Notebook online program.]

 Q. It’s so interesting: If the observations many of us may have thought of as folksy gardening wisdom are made in a more objective manner, with more of a scientist’s eye, they can really make such a difference in a much more pressing issue at hand, such as a changing climate.

 A. We can get so much more with the help of citizen scientists than we can on our own.

 learn more about the cary programs

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, begins its sixth year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
 Or play the March 9, 2015 show using the player near the top of this transcript.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photos of Cary Institute from Cary website; used with permission.
 Peeper and Lindera photos by A Way to Garden.)